Fair Policy Targeting: Fair Targeting: Estimation

 The grid's choice is arbitrary, as long as values are \textit{equally spaced}.

 The set $\widehat{\Pi}_{\mbox{ o}}$ may be hard, if not impossible, to directly estimate, since we may have uncountably many solutions \citep{manski1989estimation, elliott2013predicting}.
+In particular, the solution to each optimization problem in Equation \eqref{eq:pf} may not be unique.
 Instead of directly estimating $\widehat{\Pi}_{\mbox{ o}}$, we characterize it through linear constraints.
 First, we find the largest empirical welfare achieved on the discretized Pareto Frontier defined as